DigInitiatives/ChrysCamVids/README.md

 # ChrysalisCam
 Programmatically generate tiny timelapse videos using a Pi and a webcam, then fling those videos into the DropBox cloud.
 This is a guide to making automated timelapse videos using a Raspberry Pi and a webcam.
+This project incorporates [Andrea Fabrizi's Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader), and is a spiritual successor to/cribs instructional format & some wordage from [Nicole He's Grow_Slow](https://github.com/nicolehe/grow_slow), without whom it probably wouldn't exist.

-This project also incorporates [Andrea Fabrizi's Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader).
-It's appropriate for people who have done very little coding.
+This project is appropriate for people who have done very little coding.

 ![](/butterfly.gif)